 A. Vishay, through Vishay TEMIC, currently owns approximately 80.4% of the outstanding Siliconix common stock.
-Our purpose in making the offer is to acquire all of the Siliconix shares that we do not already own.
-Our offer is conditioned on there being tendered a majority of the publicly held Siliconix shares.
+Our purpose in making the offer is to acquire the 5,849,040 Siliconix shares that we do not already own.
+Our offer is conditioned on there being tendered a majority of Siliconix shares that we do not own.
+This condition will be satisfied if at least 2,924,521 shares are tendered in the offer.
 If that condition is satisfied and if the offer is consummated, we will own more than 90% of the Siliconix shares.
 As soon as practicable after the conclusion of the offer, we will effect a short-form merger of Siliconix with a subsidiary of Vishay, with the surviving company being a wholly owned subsidiary of Vishay.